typedb/typedb-ml/README.md

 ## Development

-To follow the development conversation, please join the [Vaticle Discord](https://discord.com/invite/grakn), and join the `#kglib` channel.
+To follow the development conversation, please join the [Vaticle Discord](https://discord.com/invite/vaticle), and join the `#kglib` channel.
 Alternatively, start a new topic on the [Vaticle Discussion Forum](https://forum.vaticle.com).

 KGLIB requires that you have migrated your data into a [TypeDB](https://github.com/vaticle/typedb) or TypeDB Cluster instance.
 There is an [official examples repo](https://github.com/vaticle/examples) for how to go about this, and information available on [migration in the docs](https://docs.vaticle.com/docs/examples/phone-calls-migration-python).
-Alternatively, there are fantastic community-led projects growing in the [TypeDB OSI](https://typedb.org) to facilitate fast and easy data loading.
+Alternatively, there are fantastic community-led projects growing in the [TypeDB OSI](https://typedb.org) to facilitate fast and easy data loading, for example [TypeDB Loader](https://github.com/typedb-osi/typedb-loader).